How to Pack a Cooler like a Pro

 Best practices

-The way you transport and store your cooler will affect the way it performs.
-By following a few of these best practices, you will get the most out of your cooler.
+The way you transport and store your cooler will affect its performance.
+Follow a few of these best practices to get the most out of your cooler.

 Transportation